Tashi Lundup

 Tashi Lundup (born 5 October 1984) is an Indian cross-country skier who has competed since 2005.
 He was born in Ladakh in India on 5 October 1984.
 He finished 83rd in the 15 km event at the 2010 Winter Olympics in Vancouver.

+Career

 Lundup served in the Ladakh Scouts regiment of the Indian Army.

-Lundup also finished 114th in the individual sprint event at the FIS Nordic World Ski Championships 2009 in Liberec.
+He also finished 114th in the individual sprint event at the FIS Nordic World Ski Championships 2009 in Liberec.

 His best career finish was third in a 10 km event at Iran in 2007.